yancann/exceptional-realty/README.md

 # Description

-This is an example site for the Intro to Front-end Web Dev Course at The Flatiron School.
+This is an example site for the Intro to Front-end Web Development Course at The Flatiron School.

 # Contact

-email: jess@redantler.com
+email: jon@flatironschool.com